makbn/docker_basics_tutorial/README.md

 ### Pre-Virtualization World

-day 0, you're alone, no virtual machines , no hypervisor oh God whole damn resources are yours!each application run on a dedicated server with a goddamn super-fast host OS. but does God really forget us?
+Day 0, you're alone, no virtual machines , no hypervisor oh God whole damn resources are yours!each application run on a dedicated server with a goddamn super-fast host OS. but does God really forget us?

 - **benefits**: